DS-Homebrew/TWiLightMenu/7zfile/Flashcard users/Flashcart Loader/README.txt

 Acekard 2(i) folder:
 - Acekard 2, 2.1, 2i
+- EDGEi (not the original EDGE or the original iEDGE)
 - R4 Ultra, R4i Ultra
 - R4iTT 3DS NEW, RTS
 - R4i3D NEW, 2012 or later